Jared Elliott

 Jared Elliott is an American college football coach.
-He is the offensive coordinator and tight ends coach for Ball State University, positions he has held since 2024.
+He is the tight ends coach for Illinois Fighting Illini football, a position he has held since 2026.
+Prior to this position, he was the offensive coordinator and tight ends coach for Ball State University.
 He served as the head football coach at Western Illinois University from 2018 to 2021, compiling a record of 9–31.